mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 These settings are typically provided through *wasteManager.Update()* each time you do a migration.

 #### Mode (required)
 Determines which strategy to use when migrating.
-Currently, GalacticWasteManager comes with *GreenField* and *LiveField* modes. *BrownField* is in the pipeline.
-You can create your own migration strategies.
-Implement *IMigration* or subclass *MigrationBase* and register in *GalacticWasteManager.MigrationFactories*. ~(Note to self: Why can't you just supply it directly in the Update-method?)~ (Now you can supply a factory func.)
-More on modes further down.
+Currently, GalacticWasteManager comes with *GreenField* and *LiveField* modes. *BrownField* is in the pipeline. *GreenField* is for when you are developing on a brand new database. *LiveField* is for your production environment, no matter if the database is new or not. *BrownField* is for developing after your first release.
+You can create your own migration strategies as well.
+Implement *IMigration* or subclass *MigrationBase* and register in *GalacticWasteManager.MigrationFactories*, or you can supply it directly to the Update-method if you don't want it easily configurable.
+Details the different modes and how you can implement your own further down.

 #### Clean
 Default *false*.
 Instructs migrator to clean schema and start anew.
 There are other situations when schema can be cleaned even though this settings is *false*, and there are also situations where cleaning schema is not appropriate.
 More on that further down.